overseersnowfall/SQL-data-warehouse-project/README.md

 ├── docs/                                 # Architecture and data model documentation │   ├── data_architecture_diagram.drawio
 |   ├── data_catalog.md                   # Catalog of datasets, including field descriptions and metadata
-│   ├── data_models.drawio
 │   ├── data_flow_diagram.drawio
+│   ├── data_integration_diagram.drawio   # show how tables are connected to each other
+│   ├── data_models_diagram.drawio        # show the star schema diagram for the gold layer
 │   └── naming-conventions.md             # Naming standards for tables and columns
 │
 ├── scripts/